mlhartme/maven-active-markdown-plugin/README.md

 But you can run the plugin, to update generated stuff.

 The mechanism for actions is similar to SVN keywords - a part of the document is modified.
 However, it's more verbose then a keyword because comments in Markdown a clumsy.
+See http://stackoverflow.com/questions/4823468/comments-in-markdown.

 ### Include actions